Adamant-im/adamant-wallets/README.md

   "blockTimeFixed": 5000, // Optional.
 Fixed block time in ms "blockTimeAvg": 600000, // Optional.
 Average block time in ms

-  "nodeMinVersion": "0.8.0", // Optional.
+  "minNodeVersion": "0.8.0", // Optional.
 Minimal node API version used by the project

   // Optional.
 Node links for API
   "nodes": [